sutd50043/cohortclass/cc10/lab10.md

 ```

-Note that you will loose everything you installed on the cluster.
+Note that you will lose everything you installed on the cluster.